Are you concerned with dull, dry skin?

 To determine whether this clever molecule does live up to the hype.

-First, we’re going to have to get a bit technical, just so that you get an idea of the skin science behind hyaluronic acid.
+First, we’ll have to get a bit technical just so that you get an idea of the skin science behind hyaluronic acid.

-It’s an essential water-holding ingredient found in the connective tissue in all of your body and even your eyes, where it acts as a lubricant, helping to prevent everything from drying out.
+It’s an essential water-holding ingredient found in the connective tissue in your body and even your eyes, where it acts as a lubricant, helping prevent everything from drying out.

-It’s a superstar hydrator pulling moisture from the air, holding 1000X times its weight in water, keeping your skin moist, plump and youthful.
+It’s a superstar hydrater pulling moisture from the air, holding 1000X times its weight in water, keeping your skin moist, plump and youthful.

 But fortunately, all is not lost; it t is possible to top up what Mother Nature has already given us in the form of a hyaluronic acid serum, cream, supplement and even an injection.